conwetlab/Repository-RI/docs/installation-guide.md

 ---
 ## Installing the Repository using scripts

 In order to facilitate the installation of the Repository, the script *install.sh* has been provided.
 This script installs all needed dependencies, configures the repository and deploys it.

+Note that the installation script installs dependencies such as Java 1.8 or Tomcat.
+If you are installing the Repository in a system that is already in used, you may want to have more control over what dependecies are installed.
+In this case have a look at section *Manually Installing the Repository*.

-To use this script execute the following command:
+To use the installation script execute the following command:

     $ ./install.sh